cullylarson/nextjs-build-id-issue/readme.md

 ## Notes

-Note that `generateBuildId` in `next.config.js` returns a constant value.
+- Note that `generateBuildId` in `next.config.js` returns a constant value.
 The expectation is that build assets will be named the same because of this.

+- If you build the project twice in the same folder, all of the asset files will be named the same.
+Even if you delete the `.next` folder and rebuild, the files will have the same names.